golemfactory/golem-docs/src/pages/docs/golem/migrate/guideline.md

 ![Confirm and Send](/migrate/mycrypto-4.png)

 That's it!
-You will just need to confirm the transaction on whichever method you're connected to MyCrypto and you've successfully migrated your GNT to GLM.
+You will just need to confirm the transaction on whichever method you're connected to MyCrypto and you've successfully migrated your GNT to

 ## Option 3: Migrating with MyEtherWallet